andrewisen/bim-whale/README.md

 ## Roadmap

 This project is still in it's early development.
-Yes, it still has some bugs.
+And yes, it still has some bugs.
 Please be patience!

 See the [open issues](/issues) for a list of proposed features (and known issues).